 Once evaluated, a financial aid award notification will be sent to the student.
-New students are sent a paper award letter beginning in early January.
-Continuing students are notified in early June via their Mines email.
+New students can anticipate award notification by early January via email and US mail.
+Continuing students will be notified in early June via their Mines email.

 Types of Financial Assistance